GOVERNING COUNCIL MEMBERS

 She is the proud mother of one amazing son who recently celebrated his 19th birthday!

-Maggie Brown
+Maggie Kinneberg

-Maggie Brown has worked in various forms of logistics and community wellness, always supporting local businesses and access to healthy food, since 2012.
+Maggie Kinneberg has worked in various forms of logistics and community wellness, always supporting local businesses and access to healthy food, since 2012.
 Her personal commitment to creating meaningful change in health equity stems from lived experience of being raised on the poverty line in rural Michigan, aided by WIC, SNAP, and other programs.

 Maggie holds a Bachelor of Science in Human Nutrition - Dietetics, paired with practical skills in business and nonprofit management developed over the years.
 Throughout her journey, she has supported gardening, gleaning, and food recovery efforts and organizations.
 She’s also taught diverse types of cooking, nutrition, fitness, and mindfulness classes for adults and elders, empowering community members to reclaim their autonomy of health and wellness.

+Maggie strives to cultivate more present, nurturing, and sustainable relations between people, planet, and source so that future generations may thrive.
 When not doing this passion-work, you can find Maggie enjoying a book in the sunshine or not taking herself too seriously in jiu jitsu, tai chi, weight training, or backcountry adventures.

 Marc-Jacobson_sm.jpg